feross/run-series/README.md

 Run the functions in the `tasks` array in series, each one running once the previous function has completed.
-If any functions in the series pass an error to its callback, no more functions are run, and 1callback1 is immediately called with the value of the error.
+If any functions in the series pass an error to its callback, no more functions are run, and `callback` is immediately called with the value of the error.
 Otherwise, `callback` receives an array of results when `tasks` have completed.

 ##### arguments